Abdulrahman-122/AWS_Fundamentals/file19.md

     these are custom frameworks especially for organizations that needs training process.
     -ML workflows:
-      software library or tool that provide experienced ML environment to practice on it for ML practioners AWS frameworks like; pytorch,Tenserflow..
+      software library or tool that provide experienced ML environment to practice on it for ML practioners provide pre-built componant to help practitioners in their learning process AWS frameworks like; pytorch,Tenserflow..
     -AWS ML infrastructure:
       -ML-optimized Elastic compute cloud,EMR,Emazon Elastic container service -> these tools provide high performance,flexibility for ML workloads.